Vikrant-V28/Calculator-UI/README.md

 # Calculator-UI

-The simple code to create `Calculator-UI` using HTML & CSS.
+The simple code to create `Calculator-UI` using HTML, CSS & JavaScript.

 ### Prerequisites
 - HTML